 Is anxiety common in menopause?
 Studies show more than half of women aged 40 to 55 report occasional anxiety (or “nervousness”) and as much as a quarter of women report frequent anxiety.
 But there’s no need to suffer.
 Anxiety in menopause can be treated and managed.

-Anxiety can occur due to the imbalance of estrogen and progesterone during perimenopause and menopause.
-When this hormonal system gets out of balance, symptoms of anxiety, depression, irritability, mood swings, foggy brain, tense muscles, and sleep disturbances can all occur.
+Anxiety can occur in menopause due to the imbalance of estrogen and progesterone.
+In addition, fluctuation hormones can lead to symptoms of depression, irritability, mood swings, foggy brain, tense muscles, and sleep disturbances.

-Women with a history of depression or premenstrual dysphoric disorder (PMDD), those who are significant caretakers, and those who experience loss or who have chronic fatigue or other health problems are at a greater risk of anxiety.
-However, even women without risk factors may develop anxiety during menopause.
+Menopause and mental health go hand in hand.
+Up to 20% of women will be diagnosed with new onset major depressive disorder (MDD) in midlife*.
+And women with a history of depression or premenstrual dysphoric disorder (PMDD), those who are significant caretakers, those who experience loss, have chronic fatigue or other chronic health conditions are at a greater risk of anxiety.
+However, even women without these risk factors may develop anxiety during menopause.

 If your concerns feel too heavy to handle, there is no shame in seeking professional help: Call, text, or chat 988 to reach the National Suicide Prevention Lifeline, and you will be connected to trained counselors that are part of the existing Lifeline network.
 You can also dial 800-273-8255 or chat via the web at 988lifeline.org/chat/.

-Every woman's experience of menopause is as unique as she is.
-We'll first review your medical history, family history, and gynecological history prior to your telemedicine visit.
+Book a 30-minute telehealth appointment with a Gennev physician for consultation and screening.
+Every woman’s experience of menopause is as unique as she is.
+That’s why we’ll review your medical history, family history, and gynecological history prior to your telemedicine visit.

 During the video visit, you'll share your experience with menopause, starting with your quality of life and other symptoms you're experiencing (stress, anxiety, brain fog, fatigue).